-A shower is one of those features that have broad appeal for potential home buyers.
-Installing a large curbless shower in a universally designed bathroom can give you a return on investment of about 62.5%.
+A shower is one of those features that has broad appeal for potential home buyers.
+For example, installing a large curbless shower in a universally designed bathroom can give you a return on investment of approximately 46% as of 2023.

-A porcelain tub-shower combination gives you an ROI of about 67.2% of the cost.
+A porcelain tub-shower combination gives you an average ROI of about 60 to 66% of the cost based on data from recent years.
 Most real estate agents tell homeowners to leave at least one bathtub in the home so it’s more appealing to families with small children.

 If you only have one bathroom, instead of having a separate tub, a tub-shower combo may work to give you double the benefits with half the footprint.